 The format of this 5-7-page document must follow MLA guidelines for research papers.
-This Research essay will be completed and evaluated in a staged process: (1) Thesis Statement and Preliminary bibliography, (2) Annotated Bibliography, (3) Rough Draft, and (4) Final Draft.
-Nevertheless, only three of these stages (1, 2, and 4) will count towards the Final Grade.
-Although students will receive a grade for the Rough Draft, it serves only as a "simulated" or "what if" grade, helping students revise and hone their research before the Final Draft.
-Throughout the research process, students are encouraged to make contact and consult with the professor during office hours.
-More detailed information regarding the research paper's content, method of evaluation, and purpose will be presented in class.
+This Research essay will be completed and evaluated in a staged process (Preliminary bibliography, Annotated Bibliography, Final Draft, and Oral presentation).
+More detailed information regarding its content, method of evaluation, and purpose will be presented in class.